jvelez60/audio_recorder/README.md

 # audio_recorder
-recording utility in python, intended to run on raspberry pi 4
+Audio recording utility in python, intended to run on raspberry pi 4